This site requires a more recent version of Adobe Flash Player to function properly.

 Diversification away from China

 Telecom companies around the world such as Deutsche Telekom, Telefonica, Vodafone and Bharti Airtel have diversified their businesses to mitigate the risks of operating in only one environment.
 China Telecom's businesses are currently concentrated in China only, leaving it open to risks associated with China's future growth and government regulations.
-With its current plans to diversify into Europe and the U.S. by forging MVNO partnerships with domestic carriers, the company is looking to mitigate that risk to some extent.
+That said, China Telecom has been taking small steps to diversify internationally via a wholly owned subsidiary called China Telecom Global Limited.

 How Does Trefis Modelling Work?